re-rxjs/react-rxjs/README.md

 ```

 This is a special symbol that can be emitted from our observables to let the react hook
-know that there is a value on its way, and that we want to leverage React Suspense API
+know that there is a value on its way, and that we want to leverage React Suspense
 while we are waiting for that value.

 ### suspend